Both the paid and free services from ProtonVPN are top-notch, making it one of the best VPN providers you can choose.

 You might like…

-Yes, ProtonVPN is very trustworthy since it has a clear no-logging policy.
-That said, it’s potentially less secure than a VPN service based in a different countries without laws and backs doors that allow authorities to force data collection.
+Yes, ProtonVPN is very trustworthy.
+It has a clear no-logging policy and a solid track record for transparency.
+That said, it’s potentially less secure than a VPN service based in a country without laws and back doors that allow authorities to force data collection.

-Yes, ProtonVPN is a legitimate and legal VPN, and so it’s fine to use.
-Although that doesn’t mean you can’t break other services terms and conditions (such as iPlayer and Netflix) by using a VPN.
+Yes, ProtonVPN is a legitimate and legal VPN, so it’s fine to use.
+Although that doesn’t mean you can’t break other services’ terms and conditions (such as iPlayer or Netflix) by using a VPN.
+The same applies to company policies or any regional laws against VPN use in general or for specific purposes